-- Management and client interviews - Staff awareness of nondiscrimination and equal opportunity laws - Complaint files (if appropriate) - Participant files - Review of physical aspects of the site, including programmatic and architectural accessibility - Observance of reception, intake, and assessment processes, if applicable, and whether these processes are accessible by individuals with disabilities and limited English proficient individuals conclusion of the monitoring review process, a determination letter is issued to the recipient identifying any areas in which the recipient is or could be out of compliance and any other areas of concern.
+- Management and client interviews - Staff awareness of nondiscrimination and equal opportunity laws - Complaint files (if appropriate) - Participant files - Review of physical aspects of the site, including programmatic and architectural accessibility - Observance of reception, intake, and assessment processes, if applicable, and whether these processes are accessible by individuals with disabilities and limited English proficient individuals

+Monitoring also includes an inspection of facility accessibility based on the American Disability Act (ADA) Physical Access Checklist and ADA Accessible Design Checklist, as appropriate.
+At the conclusion of the monitoring review process, a determination letter is issued to the recipient identifying any areas in which the recipient is or could be out of compliance and any other areas of concern.
 Recommendations are included for corrective actions to improve upon areas of deficiency.
 The State EO Officer will follow procedures to obtain prompt corrective action and may apply sanctions for noncompliance.